nadben-dat/JDBC-1/Exercise.md

 Employee has all the attributes of the columns in emp<br>
 Department has all the attributes of the columns in dept<br>

-Employee has a method: getAllEmployeesById <br>
+Employee has a method: getAllEmployees <br>
 The method returns a **map** with empno as *key* & the related Person object as *value*<br>

 **Challenge** *Print the map sorted by hiredate*